Lincoln County Courthouse

 It was founded as a ranching center, but now caters to people working at nearby military bases.

-The city will not win any awards in the beauty department; its central feature is a long strip of mall stores, fast food restaurants, and chain motels.
+not win any awards in the beauty department; its central feature is a long strip of mall stores, fast food restaurants, and chain motels.

 That strip holds a road trip nugget, though, a blast from the past.